Degree Fields

 Information Systems Overview - Preparation - Day In The Life -

-Computer and information systems managers direct the work of systems analysts, computer programmers, support specialists, and other computer-related workers.
-These managers plan and coordinate activities such as installation and upgrading of hardware and software, programming and systems design, development of computer networks, and implementation of Internet and intranet sites.
+Computer and information systems managers direct the work of other IT professionals, such as computer software engineers and computer programmers, computer systems analysts, and computer support specialists.
+They plan and coordinate activities such as installing and upgrading hardware and software, programming and systems design, the implementation of computer networks, and the development of Internet and intranet sites.
 They are increasingly involved with the upkeep, maintenance, and security of networks.
 They analyze the computer and information needs of their organizations from an operational and strategic perspective and determine immediate and long-range personnel and equipment requirements.
-They assign and review the work of their subordinates and stay abreast of the latest technology to ensure the organization does not lag behind competitors.
+They assign and review the work of their subordinates and stay abreast of the latest technology to ensure that the organization remains competitive.

 Information Systems Resources